franck-schz/useful_tools/README.md

 # useful_tools
-Simple codes for simple tasks.
+Codes free to use to help for simple tasks, I will add more during my work.